FutureSex/LoveSound: Composition

-"FutureSex/LoveSound" is "brimming over with attitude, sharp beats and rhythm", according to Linda McGee of RTÉ.ie.
-The song, which was described as being "suavely portentous" by Pitchfork Media's Tim Finney, was cited as being a mixture between "the carnal strut" of Nine Inch Nails' "Closer" and the "masochistic flutter" of the Junior Boys.
+Linda McGee of RTÉ.ie described "FutureSex/LoveSound" as "brimming over with attitude, sharp beats and rhythm".
+Pitchforks Tim Finney described the song as "suavely portentous" and as a mixture of "the carnal strut" of Nine Inch Nails' "Closer" and the "masochistic flutter" of the Junior Boys.
 Finney said the song "derives its charm" from its "lofty" aspirations, "like a familiar lover staging an elaborately exaggerated seduction".
 According to Alexis Petridis of The Guardian, "FutureSex/LoveSound" and the other opening songs of the album are heavily influenced by David Bowie's Diamond Dogs (1974).
-The song sounds "horny" which can be seen through the lines "Slide a little bit closer to me, little girl / Daddy’s on a mission to please."
-The chorus of the song reminded 411mania's Mikey MiGo of Prince's "New Power Generation".
+Barry Schwartz of Stylus Magazine said the song sounds "horny", which can be seen in the lines "Slide a little bit closer to me, little girl / Daddy's on a mission to please".

-Critical response
+Critical reception

-Mikey MiGo of 411mania wrote that the song is a "welcomed change" from Timberlake's past work.
-She stated that the song "has qualities of Prince that I've never seen anyone muster up before".
-Amanda Murray of Sputnikmusic called the song "musically and melodically great", but criticized its lyrics.
-She wrote that the lyrics sound like the dialogue of a "low-rent porn film", highlighting the lines: "She's pressed up on me; I think she's ready to blow?" and "All I need is a moment alone, to give you my tongue and get you out of control".
-According to Murray, "It makes one question exactly what films Timberlake was starring in during his sabbatical."
-She concluded that "FutureSex/LoveSound" establishes a pattern for the rest of FutureSex/LoveSounds: "infectiously catchy and in many cases accomplished pop music, marred by retardedly retarded lyrics".